JJonka/stackTags/README.md

 ![Alt text](public/assets/screenshot.png)

+This application enables users to explore Stack Overflow tags and their total counts effortlessly.
+Users can sort tags by name or count in ascending or descending order using a dynamic table interface.
+Utilizing Redux, the app manages distinct states for loading and error handling.
+Storybook facilitates component documentation and testing, with Vitest and React Testing Library ensuring comprehensive testing coverage.

 ## 💻 Technologies

-### During ebsite is built with React, Typescript, HTML, CSS Modules, Vite and Vitest.
+### Application is built with: React, Typescript, Redux, HTML, CSS Modules, MUI, Vite, Vitest and React Testing Library.

 ## 🚀 Installation

-### After cloning repository to your local directory, install all dependencies:
+#### After cloning repository to your local directory, install all dependencies:

       npm ci

-### To run application use:
+#### To run application use:

       npm start

-### App is running on:
+#### App is running on:

       http://localhost:5173/

-### If you wish to check out app's Storybook use:
+#### If you wish to check out app's Storybook use:

       npm run storybook